node-m2m/edge-gateway/README.md

 ![](assets/edge-gateway.svg)

-Instead of clients accessing directly the edge servers, we will create an edge gateway that will act as a broker between edge clients and edge servers.
+Instead of the edge clients accessing directly the edge servers, we will create an edge gateway that will act as a broker between the edge clients and edge servers.

 <br>